College Advice Team

 Advice and Guidance for School Leavers

-Making decisions about your future can be daunting.
+We understand that making decisions about your future can feel a little overwhelming.
 Our College Advice Team are trained in information, advice and guidance and work in schools across the South West giving face to face advice and guidance about all courses and opportunities for school leavers at Exeter College!

 The College Advice Team regularly visit a number of different schools, so if you would like to meet with the team to discuss your options at Exeter College then please speak to your school Careers Coordinator to find out if they will be able to arrange an appointment.
 If we aren’t available in your school then don’t worry, you can still contact us by phone on 01392 400600 or email us at email@example.com.

 How to make a decision about your next steps

 Here are some hints and tips that we hope will make the process of choosing your options for College a little easier for you:

 - Think about what you enjoy: Consider your hobbies, favourite subjects at school, work experience or part time job.

 - Talk to family, friends and your teachers: Though this is your decision, it’s a good idea to talk things through with the people who know you best.